artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>and—this part is scarcely credible—was sewn</p>
 <p>into his father’s thigh, where he was brought to term. <cite>(3.400-2)</cite></p>
 </blockquote>

+## Structure

+The _Metamorphoses_’ Stories flow together roughly following time, but not completely.
+For example, Atlas is said to be carrying the world on his shoulders in book II but does not receive his burden until book IV, and Hercules’ apotheosis occurs in book IX but he is present during the sack of Troy in book XI.

+Stories are often grouped together by family (the Cadmus stories in books III and IV) or by region (the Anatolian stories in book VI).

+Nested stories at two or three levels are common (on occasion, as with the Arethusa and Alpheus in book V, four levels are present).

 ## Similes